 |Your credit score may drop by as many as 50 to 125 points.||Your credit score may drop by as many as 85 to 160 points.|

 Pros and cons of a deed-in-lieu of foreclosure

 - Your outstanding mortgage debt might be forgiven.

-- You avoid the more damaging effects of foreclosure.
+- You’ll avoid the more damaging credit effects of foreclosure.

-- You may qualify to stay in the home for up to a year.
+- You may qualify to stay in the home for up to a year as a renter.

-- You give up ownership of your property and eventually have to move out.
+- You lose ownership of your property and eventually have to move out.

 - A deed-in-lieu of foreclosure is reported to the credit bureaus.

 The good news is that it’s possible to get back into the homebuying game sooner than you may think.
-You may qualify for a conventional loan in as little as two years, or in three years for an FHA loan.
-The waiting period for foreclosures is usually up to seven years.
+You may qualify for a conventional loan in as little as two years after a deed-in-lieu, or in three years for a Federal Housing Administration (FHA) loan.
+The waiting period after a foreclosure can be up to seven years.